The Glynn Course of Studies

 Senior Year: This is a year in which Glynn scholars are heavily invested in researching and writing their senior theses.
-In addition, scholars reconvene with their peers in two Glynn classes: the Honors Thesis Research Colloquium in the fall, and the Honors Moral Problems Colloquium in the spring.
+In addition, scholars reconvene with their peers in two Glynn classes: the Honors Thesis Research Colloquium in the fall, and the Senior Honors Thesis Writing Colloquium in the spring.

 Please refer to the websites of the College of Arts and Letters, and of the department of your major, for up to date information on requirements in your field, including senior thesis requirements.
 Don't hesitate to contact your academic adviser, Prof. Weithman, or Dr. Dolcich-Ashley with questions.

 You intend to major in the sciences.

 University Requirements: As with Arts and Letters scholars, Glynn scholars in the College of Science commence their studies with the Honors Humanities Seminar, a two-semester sequences in the fall and spring (ALHN 13950 and ALHN 13951), and the Honors Philosophy seminar (PHIL 13195).
 Honors Foundations of Theology (THEO 13002) may be taken during spring semester of the First Year, or fall semester of sophomore year.